flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 **A typical standard take off follows these steps:**

+!!! info "Airline SOPs"
+    Some airline's SOPs (standard operating procedures) might have a different order for these steps.

 1. Release parking brake and hold down manual brakes.

 - Apply thrust slowly to about 50% thrust until both engines are stabilized